-Join Tim Grey for an in-depth discussion in this video Using headers and footers, part of Up and Running with PowerPoint 2010.
+Join Tim Grey for an in-depth discussion in this video Using headers and footers, part of Learning PowerPoint 2010.

 In most cases the content on each individual slide will be unique.
 There won't be a lot of repetition from one slide to the next, although there are obviously exceptions to this when it comes to certain types of content.
 But there's also an exception when it comes to header or footer information.
 For example, in some cases you might want to put the page number onto your slides, especially if that slide presentation is going to be printed at some point.
 Let's take a look at how we can add headers and footers, so that we can include common elements on every page of our presentations.